Skip to main content

 One-step cross-chain deposits

 Users deposit into your protocol from any chain.
 The programmable address bridges and deposits in a single flow.
-Users don’t think about which chain your contracts are on—they just deposit.
+Users don’t think about which chain your contracts are on.
+They just deposit.

 Configuration